SpartanJ/eepp/README.md

 Audio and Network modules were based the modules in SFML with several important differences mentioned above.

-I like to use what's well done and fit my needs, but since I have my personal views on how to implement some things I prefer to take the code, to have full control over it.
+I like to use what's well done and fits my needs, but since I have my personal views on how to implement some things I prefer to take the code, to have full control over it.